openshift/enhancements/enhancements/installer/ipi-publishing-status.md

 type InfrastructureStatus struct {
 	// ...

-	// publish indicates whether the cluster was installed as public or private.
+	// publish indicates the publishing status of the cluster at install time.
 	// The default is 'External', which means the cluster will be publicly
     // available on the internet.
 	// The 'Internal' mode indicates a private cluster, and operators should